The Wealth Tax Neutrality Framework

 A proportional wealth tax levied on all assets at market value is economically equivalent to the government acquiring a small ownership stake in your portfolio each year.
 It reduces both your expected wealth and your risk by exactly the same proportion.
 The risk–reward profile of every portfolio remains unchanged.
 Your optimal investment strategy doesn’t shift.
 The Sharpe ratio — the standard measure of risk-adjusted returns — is preserved.
 Even asset prices remain the same, because both taxed and untaxed investors are willing to pay the same price per share.

 This is the neutrality result.
-It holds under broad conditions: any return distribution in the location-scale family (not just the standard bell curve), stochastic volatility (where risk itself fluctuates over time), and Epstein–Zin recursive preferences.
+It holds under broad conditions — any return distribution in the location-scale family (not just the standard bell curve), stochastic volatility (where risk itself fluctuates over time), and Epstein–Zin recursive preferences — provided all investors share the same return-generating ability.
 A complementary Modigliani–Miller analysis and a CAPM derivation confirm the result from independent angles.

 Reformulated in the language of statistical physics, the neutrality result acquires an even more transparent interpretation.
 A proportional wealth tax is a uniform shift of the drift in the Fokker–Planck equation governing the wealth distribution, leaving the diffusion structure intact.
 This drift-shift symmetry is the physical content of tax neutrality — and each departure from neutrality corresponds to a specific violation of this symmetry.